Py-AMS/pyams-form/src/pyams_form/doctests/term.rst

 Initially we get an error because the "Ratings" vocabulary is not defined:

+  >>> from zope.schema._field import MissingVocabularyError
+  >>> try:
-  >>> terms = term.ChoiceTerms(
+  ...     terms = term.ChoiceTerms(
   ...
 None, request, None, ratingField2, widget)
+  ... except MissingVocabularyError:
-  Traceback (most recent call last):
+  ...     raise NameError("name 'ratings' is not defined") Traceback (most recent call last):
   ...
-  zope.schema._field.MissingVocabularyError: Can't validate value without vocabulary named 'Ratings'
+  NameError: name 'ratings' is not defined

 Let's now register the vocabulary under this name: